mit-rss/wall_follower/README.md

 ## Tuesday, March 9: The Racecar

+**Remote Preparation**: None
+**Goals**: Become familiar with the racecar platform.
+Access the onboard computer via SSH and connect to RViz.
+Drive the car with the joystick (teleoperation).
+Record bagfiles from teleoperation and transfer them to your local machine.

 ### Connections and Power

 Once you have your car, search for its number.
 You can find it in two places; on top of the car's lidar and on the front of your router.
 The number will be in block letter stickers.
 If you have an older car or router there might be other numbers written or labeled on it that you can ignore.